Spearville, Kansas

 Reenactment of the Doolin robbery at the Ford County Bank in Spearville, Kansas, 1890s.
 The bank building no longer stands today.

-Though some of the money stolen was recovered and returned to the Ford County Bank, the robbery had caused a serious shortage in the bank’s cash operations.
+Though some of the money stolen was recovered and returned to the Ford County Bank, the robbery had caused a severe shortage of the bank’s cash operations.
 Two years later, the bank liquidated its assets and was forced to close its doors.

-By the turn of the century, Spearville had become the center of the farming and ranch area and in 1910, it had two banks, the Spearville News, flour mills, grain elevators, hotels, churches, schools, express and telegraph offices, and an international money order post office with two rural routes.
+By the turn of the century, Spearville had become the center of the farming and ranch area.
+In 1910, it had two banks, the Spearville News, flour mills, grain elevators, hotels, churches, schools, express and telegraph offices, and an international money order post office with two rural routes.
 The population at that time was 576.

-Over the next century, Spearville continued to be an agricultural community and maintained a steady population that peaked at 813 in 2000.
+Over the next century, Spearville remained an agricultural community with a steady population that peaked at 813 in 2000.

 Spearville is located about 16 miles east of Dodge City on Highway 56.